VividCortex/go-database-sql-tutorial/prepared.md

 // stmt.Close() runs here!
 </pre>

-Closing a `*sql.Tx` releases the connection associated with it back into the pool, but the deferred call to Close on the prepared statement is executed **after** that has happened, which could lead to concurrent access to the underlying connection, rendering the connection state inconsistent.
+Before Go 1.4 closing a `*sql.Tx` released the connection associated with it back into the pool, but the deferred call to Close on the prepared statement was executed **after** that has happened, which could lead to concurrent access to the underlying connection, rendering the connection state inconsistent.
-`database/sql` does not guard you against this particular behaviour.
-Instead, you should make sure the statement is always closed before the transaction is committed or rolled back.

-This is a [known issue](https://github.com/golang/go/issues/4459) that will probably be fixed in Go 1.4 by [CR 131650043](https://codereview.appspot.com/131650043).
+If you use Go 1.4 or older, you should make sure the statement is always closed before the transaction is committed or rolled back.
+[This issue](https://github.com/golang/go/issues/4459) was fixed in Go 1.4 by [CR 131650043](https://codereview.appspot.com/131650043).

 Parameter Placeholder Syntax
 ============================